Higher Lower Bounds from the 3SUM Conjecture: Introduction

-In the \textit{Dynamic Maximum Cardinality Matching problem} we are interested in maintaining a dynamic graph $G=(V,E)$, with $n=|V|$ and $m=|E|$, to support maximum cardinality matching (MCM) queries, which report the size of the current MCM.
+\paragraph{Maximum Cardinality Matching.} In the \textit{Dynamic Maximum Cardinality Matching problem} we are interested in maintaining a dynamic graph $G=(V,E)$, with $n=|V|$ and $m=|E|$, to support maximum cardinality matching (MCM) queries, which report the size of the current MCM.
 When both insertions and deletions are supported we say that $G$ is fully dynamic, while if only insertions are supported we say that $G$ is \emph{incremental}.
-The trivial algorithm for updating an MCM takes $O(m)$ time by finding an augmenting path.
+The trivial algorithm for updating an MCM takes $O(m)$ time by finding an augmenting path~\cite{GT91,GT85}.
 Sankowski~\cite{Sankowski07} gave a fully dynamic algorithm with an amortized time bound of $O(n^{1.495})$ based on fast matrix multiplication.
-In the bipartite vertex-addition model, where vertices on one side of the graph arrive online with all of their edges, Bosek, Leniowski, Sankowski, and Zych~\cite{BLSZ14} recently showed how to maintain a maximum cardinality matching whose total update time is $O(m\sqrt n)$ time.
+In the bipartite vertex-addition model, where vertices on one side of the graph arrive online with all of their edges, Bosek, Leniowski, Sankowski, and Zych~\cite{BLSZ14} recently showed how to maintain a maximum cardinality matching whose total update time is $O(m\sqrt n)$ time; see also~\cite{BernsteinHR18}.

-Abboud and Vassilevska-Williams~\cite{AW14} showed that, based on the \ThreeSUM{} conjecture, in a fully dynamic graph and any $1/6\leq \alpha \leq 1/3$, either the preprocesing time is $\Omega(m^{4/3-o(1)})$, the amortized update time is $\Omega(m^{\alpha-o(1)})$, or the amortized query time is $\Omega(m^{2/3-\alpha-o(1)})$.
+Abboud and Vassilevska Williams~\cite{AW14} showed that, based on the \ThreeSUM{} conjecture, either the preprocesing time of Dynamic MCM is $\Omega(m^{4/3-o(1)})$, the amortized update time is $\Omega(m^{\alpha-o(1)})$, or the amortized query time is $\Omega(m^{2/3-\alpha-o(1)})$, for any $\alpha \in [1/6,1/3]$.
 In our setting we will require the size of the MCM to be reported after each update, and so the CLB of~\cite{AW14} implies that if the preprocessing time $t_p$ is $O(m^{4/3-\Omega(1)})$ then the update time $t_u$ is $\Omega(m^{1/3-o(1)})$.
-Using Theorem~\ref{thm:improved_reduction} we are able to prove the following in Appendix~\ref{app:MCM}:
+Using Theorem~\ref{thm:improved_reduction} we are able to prove the following.
+Refer to Section~\ref{sec:MCM_prep} for proof of Theorem~\ref{thm:dynamic-MCM-preprocessing}.

-\begin{theorem} Assume the \ThreeSUM{} conjecture.
-For any $0<\gamma < 1$ and any fully dynamic MCM algorithm, even if the preprocessing phase is given an MCM of the initial graph,
+\begin{theorem} Assume the \ThreeSUM{} conjecture, and fix any $\gamma \in (0,1)$.
+Suppose a fully dynamic MCM algorithm is given an MCM of the initial graph at preprocessing, and let $t_p$ and $t_u$ be its preprocessing and update times, respectively.
+Then

 Moreover, the same bound holds even for the class of {\em approximate} MCM algorithms that report the size of some matching without length-7 augmenting paths. \end{theorem}